cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### Client

-The Client's input is an IDPF index, denoted `alpha`.
+The Client's measurement is interpreted as an IDPF index, denoted `alpha`.
 The programmed IDPF values are pairs of field elements `(1, k)` where each `k` is chosen at random.
 This random value is used as part of the secure sketching protocol of {{BBCGGI21}}, Appendix C.4.
 After evaluating their IDPF key shares on a given sequence of candidate prefixes, the sketching protocol is used by the Aggregators to verify that they hold shares of a one-hot vector.
 In addition, for each level of the tree, the prover generates random elements `a`, `b`, and `c` and computes

 ~~~
     A = -2*a + k